Excerpts from the book about the Mustering In of the

 Written below is a large chunk of a chapter from a recently printed book (see the end of the post) giving the details of just what it was like for the boys in blue as well as the townsfolk during a mustering in ceremony.
-Since this year - this month of September in fact - is the 150th anniversary of the 21st Michigan Volunteer Infantry, the Michigan City of Ionia, the village in which they were originally mustered out of, threw a heck of a birthday party celebrating, as close to the way they did it a century and a half ago, the pride and adoration they felt for the brave lads about to go off and fight the rebellion.
+Since this event took place year within a few days of the actual 150th anniversary of the mustering in of the 21st Michigan Volunteer Infantry (September 1862 - September 2012), the Michigan city of Ionia, the village in which they were originally mustered out of, threw a heck of a birthday party celebrating, as close to the way they did it a century and a half ago, the pride and adoration they felt for the brave lads about to go off and fight the rebellion.
 The wonderful citizens of historic Ionia really went all out to give us quite a welcome by providing a free luncheon for us, as well as a ball, movie, and even a police escort to the original camp sight.

 |Main Street in historic Ionia, Michigan|

 I would like to thank the City of Ionia for the fine treatment they gave us, as well as the members of the 3rd Michigan and of the 7th Michigan for becoming, for a day, soldiers of the 21st Michigan.
 Oh yeah, and the members of the 21st!

 Inserted in author Genco's text are photographs taken at the 150th anniversary party that took place on September 8, 2012.